SmartAutonomyLab/SMC-EDP/README.md

 ### 0. Required Dependencies

 ### 1. Run Vissim Traffic Simulation
 First obtain the traffic data by running the simulation included in the [Vissim Simulator folder](../main/Vissim%20Simulator).
 The simulator will output `.att` data files.
-Convert these into `.xlsx` files.
+Convert these into `.xlsx` files and save them to a folder.

 ### 2. Reformat Data
-After obtaining the traffic data, use the script `Read_Data.m` to read the `.xlsx` files and convert them into `.mat` data files.
+After obtaining the traffic data, use the script `Read_Data.m` to read the `.xlsx` files and convert them into `.mat` data files:
+1. Specify the folder location for the variable `folder_path`.
+2. Specify the `.xlsx` file names for the variables `file1`, `file2`, etc. Add as many as necessary.
+3. Specify the number of files that the script needs to read in the variable `num_files`.

 ### 3. Add more instructions here.